ducay-aristotle/Unreal_Engine_Stuff/README.md

 - Experience importing Maya assets into unreal
 - Basic software engineering network skills

-# Screenshots of Blueprint mechanics will be provided in the file tree.
+# Screenshots of Blueprint mechanics and level design will be provided in the file tree.